First Fruits for Believers in Yeshua

 (Leviticus 23:9-14)

-There are other instances of brining the first of various harvests as an offering.
+There are other instances of bringing the first of various harvests as an offering.
 This particular ceremony is traditionally understood as being the first of the barley harvest, though not explicitly mentioned.
 One might assume this to be a one-time event, “when you enter the land,” except that it is also the beginning of the count to Shavuot, one of the annual pilgrimage festivals commanded in Torah.
 Therefore, it must be an annual observance.

 You shall also count for yourselves from the day after the sabbath, from the day when you brought in the sheaf of the wave offering; there shall be seven complete sabbaths.